OfficeDev/Microsoft-Teams-Samples/samples/requirement-targeting-oneway-dependency/nodejs/README.md

     },

 ```
-3) Static tab that contains a dialog,
+3) This is to specify Static tab that contains a dialog using "hostMustSupportFunctionalities"

 **JSON for Static-Tab with dialog URL**
 ```json